What is overtime in basketball?

 Understanding overtime:

-Hence it is important to be aware of all the rules of various overtimes and be prepared to understand them thoroughly.
-As not understanding one or two small fragments can make you feel confused.
+Hence, it is important to be aware of all the rules of various overtime and be prepared to understand them thoroughly.
+Not understanding one or two small fragments can make you feel confused.

-Now let’s look at all the overtimes for all the premiers.
+Now, let’s look at all the overtime for all the premiers.

 NBA over time:

-Being one of the largest premier leagues in the world NBA is the one that sets the standard for all the other leagues to follow.
-According to the rules when the score is tied at the end of the time regulation then both the teams get rewarded an extra time of 5 minutes.
+Being one of the largest premier leagues in the world, the NBA is the one that sets the standard for all the other leagues to follow.
+According to the rules, when the score is tied at the end of the time regulation, then both the teams get rewarded an extra time of 5 minutes.

 The foul rule is if a player has 4 fouls in the regulation time, that player can get fouled only one more time before he is fouled out of the game.

-The overtime rules apply the quarter ball possession rule, starting with the tip-off and both the team can avail two timeouts, regardless of how many time outs were taken during the regulation time.
+The overtime rules apply the quarter ball possession rule, starting with the tip-off, and both teams can avail two timeouts, regardless of how many timeouts were taken during the regulation time.
 If the score is still tied by the end of the overtime, another 5 minutes of extra time with the same rules is rewarded.

 Since NBA games cannot end in a tie, the game carries on until one of the team’s scores is higher than the other.
 The WNBA follows the same rule as well and the game doesn’t end until one of the teams has a higher score.